 The following are common qualifications for a drywall finisher:

 An associate’s degree or a GED is often required for drywall finishers.
 Some employers might favor applicants who have successfully completed a drywall installation technical school program.
-These courses usually span six to twelve months and include classroom instruction with practical training.
+These drywall finisher courses usually span six to twelve months and include classroom instruction with practical training.

 Certified drywall finishers can demonstrate their commitment to their job and willingness to develop in their field by earning these credentials.